ArcBlock/forge-workshop/src/README.md

 ## How to use

-Forge workshop is composed of two parts -- Application and Demo Cases.
+DApps Workshop is composed of two parts -- Application and Demo Cases.
 They are designed to let developers to experience different aspects of Forge transactions and DID Authentication protocols.

 ### Application

-This part of Forge Workshop lets you try out how the ABT wallet and a forge-built application should interact with each other to finish the authentication process under DID Authentication Protocol.
+This part of DApps Workshop lets you try out how the ABT wallet and a forge-built application should interact with each other to finish the authentication process under DID Authentication Protocol.

   - Step 1: Choose the DID type, DSA algorithm and the Hash algorithm to generate a DID.
   - Step 2: Input the basic information of your application prototype.